Who We Are

 Vicki Larson

-Involved in anti-racism initiatives and community organizing for social justice for more than 25 years, Vicki (she/her/hers) has held positions in publishing, resource development, international women’s human rights, marketing, communications, and diversity, equity, inclusion, and justice (DEIJ).
+Involved in anti-racism initiatives and community organizing for social justice for more than 25 years, Vicki (she/her) has held positions in publishing, resource development, international women’s human rights, marketing, communications, and inclusion/belonging.
 She is a co-founder of Alma Partners and a founding member of the Sunbridge Institute Diversity Scholarship Fund Committee.

 A facilitator, project manager, writer, and editor who loves working with young people and adults, she was a Waldorf parent for 16 years and has been a consultant to Waldorf schools in the US and Canada since 2014.